alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

       .run(ZSink.sum[Int]).debug("sum")
   } yield ExitCode.success
 ```

+> What do we think?
+Reading this, I'm not sure what is supposed to happen - we
+> can explain this to the reader.
+This may feel dumbing down because as the
+> writer, we have it crystal clear, but I've never been told I explained too
+> much, only too little.

 and it will _almost_ do what we think!
 It will process the values, and feed them
 to the second `ZStream`, but our program will hang.
 Why?
 Because we're working